justincrosbie/passkeyme-docs/docs/sdks/android/configuration.md

 - **Additional Allowed Origin**: Android origin (see Step 4 below)

 :::info Why This Matters
-The PasskeyMe server needs to know which origins (domains and Android apps) are authorized to create and use passkeys for your application.
+The Passkeyme server needs to know which origins (domains and Android apps) are authorized to create and use passkeys for your application.
 :::

 ## **🔑 Step 2: Generate App Signing Key**